BOE Member Profiles

 Jackie Dubil Craig

-A district resident for over 34 years, BOE Vice President Jackie Dubil Craig was appointed to the Board of Education in July 2018.
+A district resident for over 34 years, BOE President Jackie Dubil Craig was appointed to the Board of Education in July 2018.
 Mrs. Dubil Craig has three children attending Pearl River High School — Jack, a junior, and freshman twins Riley and Ryan.
 Mrs. Dubil Craig has three Advanced Certificates of Study in Special Education, Applied Behavior Analysis, and School District Administration and has completed several PhD courses at Fordham University.
 As Behavioral Analyst and Director of Behavioral Services, she is currently employed at Bergen County Special Services overseeing public school programs for individuals with autism.
 Mrs. Dubil Craig is also an adjunct professor for special education at Fordham University, Dominican College and St. Thomas Aquinas College.
 Her involvement in PRSD includes having participated as a Curriculum Advisory Council member, as well as serving on several PRSD PTA executive boards including Lincoln Ave PTA president for two years, SEPTA past president/vice president, and PRMS PTA vice president for two years.
 Mrs. Dubil Craig's community involvement includes Pearl River Little League Fall Ball coach, Rockland FC parent manager, St. Aedan’s CCD teacher for 1st Holy Communion students with autism, and Boy Scout and Girl Scout troop leader.
-Her term with the school board expires in June 2021.
+Her term with the school board expires in June 2024.

-Robert Davis was appointed to the school board in December 2003 and was subsequently elected by the voters in May 2004.
-He has served three terms as president and five terms as vice president.
+BOE Vice President Robert Davis was appointed to the school board in December 2003 and was subsequently elected by the voters in May 2004.
+He has served three terms as president and six terms as vice president.
 Mr. Davis has been a district resident for over 45 years, and is a Pearl River High School graduate.
 He currently lives in Pearl River with his wife, Caryn, and their three sons who all graduated from PRHS -Robby, Michael, and Cle.
 He holds a B.S. in zoology and minor in chemistry from University of Rhode Island and an MBA from Long Island University.
 Mr. Davis is the Senior Manager of quality control laboratory operations at Pfizer in Pearl River.
 He has also been a substitute science and mathematics teacher at PRHS and PRMS.
 Mr.Davis also has served as a member of the Rockland County BOCES Board of Education and formerly served on the PRSD Facilities Committee.
 He holds certificates of completion in school district finances.
 Mr. Davis coached Pearl River Little League, Orangetown Mighty Midget Football and Soccer, and St. Aedan's CYO Basketball.
 He participates in the Pfizer Community Outreach Program and is a member of the Ancient Order of Hibernians, the Pearl River Elks Club, and St. Aedan's parish.
 His term expires in June 2022.

 Dr. Kathleen Ann Kelley

 The District Clerk is the official secretary to the Board of Education.
-This position will be filled for the 2021-22 school year.